Deportes Pintana

-Club de Deportes Pintana were a Chilean football club based in the commune of La Pintana, Santiago.
+Club de Deportes Pintana was a Chilean football club based in the commune of La Pintana, Santiago.
 They lastly played in the third level of Chilean football, the Segunda División.

-The club were founded on February 18, 2009 as Municipal La Pintana and played five seasons in the Tercera División and one season in the Tercera B.
+The club was founded on February 18, 2009, as Municipal La Pintana and played five seasons in the Tercera División and one season in the Tercera B.

 At the end of 2017, the club was disbanded after being relegated to the fourth-tier amateur level (the Tercera División).